radical-cybertools/ExTASY/README.md

 Kernel_config
 -----------

-The Kernel_config file is used for defining the parameters related to the Simulation and Analysis phases.
-They are discussed as utilized below
+The Kernel_config file is used for defining the parameters required in the Simulators and Analyzers.
+They are discussed as and when utilized below.